 The responses you give on your IS major application are the most important factor we use to admit students into the major, but your grades and the courses taken your first semester play a role as well.
-To prepare for your application, we encourage students to read about the IS major requirements and talk with current IS majors -- you might consider starting with our Peer Advisors, or with members of the new International Studies Student Association.
-Be sure you understand the major’s requirements for coursework, language proficiency.
+To prepare for your application, we encourage students to read about the IS major requirements and talk with current IS majors -- you might consider starting with our Peer Advisors, or with members of the International Studies Student Association.
+Be sure you understand the major’s requirements for coursework and language proficiency.

-We also encourage freshmen to enroll in a class or two that takes up international issues and/or is taught by an IS faculty member.
+We encourage freshmen to enroll in a first-semester class or two that takes up international issues and/or is taught by an IS faculty member.
 Your application will ask you to list a faculty member who can give you a reference, so we encourage you to get to know a faculty member, rather than simply list the professor who gave you the best grade of the semester.
-There are no specific courses you need to have taken to apply for the IS major, but there are some introductory courses you will need to take to complete it that also count for the University Core requirements (e.g. Principles of Economics).
-A comparative politics course in the political science department could be a useful way to test the waters.
-But we encourage freshmen to take interdisciplinary Core Renewal courses or others that meet University Core requirements, even if they don’t count for IS major requirements; the IS major is just one part of your university experience, and we understand that you won’t necessarily focus on that your first semester.
+There are no specific courses you need to have taken to apply for the IS major, but there are some introductory courses you will need to complete it that also count for the University Core requirements, and others that will give you a good foundation for our program.
+Some examples of courses we recommend for first-year students:

 - A comparative politics course in the political science department (this will count toward your IS major);